 Position-sensitive detectors are photodetectors with which one can measure the position of a light spot in one or two dimensions, normally with a relatively high speed.
 The mentioned light spot is usually caused by a laser beam hitting the detector.
 One can then accurately measure small reflections of such a beam, for example.
 Such detectors can be used to monitor beam alignment (laser spot trackers) and (within a feedback system) to stabilize the position of a laser beam (auto aligners).
 Another application is to measure distances by triangulation.

 Position-sensitive detectors can be based on different operation principles, which are explained in the following.
-Such devices are available as separate optoelectronic components (e.g. quadrant photodiodes), but also as complete devices with additional electronics, housing and mount, etc.
+Such devices are available as separate optoelectronic components (e.g. quadrant photodiodes), but also as complete devices with additional electronics, housing and mount, etc. Most devices are based on photodiodes or photoresistors, but there are also position-sensitive photomultipliers.

 One measurement principle for position sensing is to use a kind of segmented photodetector, which can measure optical intensities for a few or even many different spatial positions (pixels).
 From those data, one can calculate the position of the light spot.